michaeljguarino/piazza/README.md

 This is currently a near-complete slack app.
 Some of the features include:

-* realtime message delivery and user presence
+* realtime message delivery, user presence, typing presence
 * public and private channels along with private 1-1 and group chats
 * slash commands
+* incoming webhooks with configurable message routing
 * structured messages (with support in slash-command webhook responses)
 * link unfurling using opengraph meta headers
 * message and conversation search, with permission scoping for each